 Mapillary is a collaborative platform that connects people and organizations around the world.
 The Marketplace lets you benefit from that network because you can find people that help you with imagery capture or data verification projects when you don’t have your own team available to do that.
 By publishing your projects on the Marketplace, people from all over the world will be able to discover and join in so you get fresh map data when and where you need it.

 To request help for an imagery capture or data verification project through the Mapillary Marketplace, you need to:

 - Sign in to your Mapillary account (if you don't have one, create it here)

 - Set up an organization through the Mapillary web application (learn how)

 - Go to your organization dashboard to set up a capture project or verification project, and make sure to choose “Publish on Marketplace” along the process.
 You'll also be able to add a name and a description to your project that appear publicly on the Marketplace listing.

 Data verification projects will be listed on the Marketplace automatically.
 Since imagery capture projects are paid, our team will send you an invoice first.
 Once you’ve paid, we’ll make your project visible on the Marketplace listing.

 Learn how to set up an:

 Note.
-Requesting imagery capture projects on the Marketplace is currently available in the US and Europe.
-We're working on adding more regions.
+Requesting imagery capture projects on the Marketplace is currently suspended due to Covid-19 until further notice.